 The component is implemented in Go, providing simple and efficient implementation, concurrency support, and ease of deployment in microservice architectures.
 Communication protocols include gRPC (including Protobuf) for high-performance interaction with other Clouditor components and REST endpoints for flexible communication with evidence collectors not supporting gRPC.
-Additionally, the Clouditor-Evidence Store will implement Role-Based Access Control (RBAC) to ensure that information is selectively disclosed to users based on their access rights.
+Additionally, the Clouditor-Evidence Store will implement authorization to ensure that information is selectively disclosed to users based on their access rights.

-The Clouditor-Evidence Store will support storing and managing evidence in a graph-based database, namely as a certification graph.
+Although the Clouditor-Evidence Store will not support a native graph database for storing and managing evidence, we use the hybrid approach described above to implement the certification graph.
 This enhancement allows for efficient organization, retrieval, and updating of evidence, accommodating the complexity of modern cloud environments.
 Additionally, improvements in code quality, performance, and bug fixes will further enhance the reliability and efficiency of the Evidence Store component.